uhub/awesome-php/README.md

 * [gabrielbull/omnimail](https://github.com/gabrielbull/omnimail) - Send email across all platforms using one interface
 * [thomashempel/AlfredGoogleTranslateWorkflow](https://github.com/thomashempel/AlfredGoogleTranslateWorkflow) - A workflow for Alfred that implements translation from any language to any other language that is supported by google
 * [symfony/symfony-installer](https://github.com/symfony/symfony-installer) - The Symfony Installer
-* [khanamiryan/php-qrcode-detector-decoder](https://github.com/khanamiryan/php-qrcode-detector-decoder) - This is a PHP library to detect and decode QR-codes.
-This is first and only QR code reader that works without extensions.
 * [anantgarg/Qwench](https://github.com/anantgarg/Qwench) - PHP StackOverflow Clone
 * [servo-php/fluidxml](https://github.com/servo-php/fluidxml) - FluidXML, the PHP library for manipulating XML with a concise and fluent API.
 * [orocrm/crm-application](https://github.com/orocrm/crm-application) - OroCRM Application